alexiusacademia/alexiusacademia.github.io/_posts/2019-06-29-easyplan-day23.md

 After driving, I continued to work on the undo/redo feature.
 This morning, I thought that it might be good to separate the commands on separate files instead on a one big file.
 This way, I can optimize the memory usage later.

 Next is a bug has been added to issues regarding the undo of a task deleted that has a successor.
 The code must be added on the ```Project``` class to handle the restoration of deleted tasks.

+10:52am
+The following are the improvements and added implementations:

+- Undo/redo of moving task segment via dialog box
+- Undo/redo of dragging task segment
+- Dragging task segment now improved by doing the action only if the difference between original position and new is one day.